autogluon/autogluon/README.md

-The images matrices can then be used as impute for the CNN model.
+The image matrices can then be used as input for the CNN model.